Mick Fitzgerald

-Michael Fitzgerald (born 10 May 1970) is a retired Irish National Hunt jockey and current television racing pundit.
-Fitzgerald rode for the majority of his career in Great Britain and less often Ireland.
+Michael Fitzgerald (born 10 May 1970) is a retired Irish National Hunt jockey and television racing pundit.
+His most notable victories were in the 1996 Grand National, on Rough Quest, and the 1999 King George VI Chase and Cheltenham Gold Cup on See More Business.
+Fitzgerald rode for the majority of his career in Great Britain winning over 1250 races.

 Career as a Jockey

-Mick Fitzgerald's career lasted for over 15 years.
-After experience on the Pony racing circuit in Ireland he began riding out for Richard Lister, a local flat trainer in County Wexford, at the age of 16.
+After experience on the Pony racing circuit in Ireland, he began riding out for Richard Lister, a local flat trainer in County Wexford, at the age of 16.
 This was followed by a move to the Curragh to ride out for John Hayden.
-Once he had left school at 18, a growth spurt led to an increase in weight forcing a switch to National Hunt racing.
+At 16, his increase in height and weight forced a switch from flat to National Hunt racing.
 Fitzgerald's first National Hunt yards were in South West England with John Jenkins and Richard Tucker.
 His first two winners came during this association at the end of 1988, the first being a horse called Lover's Secret at Ludlow on 11 December.
-However it took until 1991/2 National Hunt season for Fitzgerald to obtain regular rides and winners.
-This was with Jackie Retter before he struck up a partnership with Ray Callow's Duncan Idaho allowing him to showcase his skills.
-Looking back on the years between 1988 and 1991 he has confessed to almost giving up and moving to Australia.
+During the 1991/2 National Hunt season, he rode for Jackie Retter, before he struck up a partnership winning 4 races on the horse Duncan Idaho for Gerald Ham.
+After this, he was given a retainer to Lambourn trainer Nicky Henderson.
+He remained as the main stable jockey for Henderson until the end of his jockeying career.

-After proving himself with regular rides he was given a retainer to Lambourn trainer Nicky Henderson.
-This was to become long standing job as the main stable jockey lasting until the end of his career.
-Fitzgerald's big winners included the Grand National, on Rough Quest in 1996, and the Cheltenham Gold Cup on See More Business in 1999.
+Fitzgerald's big winners included the 1996 Grand National, on Rough Quest, and the 1999 King George VI Chase and the Cheltenham Gold Cup on See More Business.
 He was leading jockey at the Cheltenham Festival in 1999 and 2000.
-This reflected a relationship with Paul Nicholls alongside his retainer who at the time was an up-and-coming trainer.
+At the time he also rode for Paul Nicholls, who at the time was an up-and-coming trainer, alongside his retainer with Henderson.
 Later in his career, Fitzgerald came back from injury to win the 2005 Hennessy Gold Cup on Trabolgan at Newbury for Nicky Henderson.
-The winner was special for all as Fitzgerald had returned from injury inspired by the horse, and as the Newbury racecourse is close to Lambourn the race is extra-special for the Lambourn racing community.

-During 2008 Grand National in which he was riding L'Ami he fell at the second fence sustaining spinal injuries.
+During the 2008 Grand National in which he was riding L'Ami he fell at the second fence sustaining spinal injuries.
 This was the second injury of this type he sustained in the latter part of his career.
-On 7 August 2008 due to his injury, aged 38, Fitgerald was forced into retirement as any return came with the threat of paralysis.
-Fitzgerald had initially planned to retire in Spring 2007 on the offer of a sporting hospitality job, but Nicky Henderson had such a successful season that Fitzgerald found it impossible to hang up his boots.
-Although his career was cut short he is still one of the most successful jump jockeys of all time riding over 1300 winners.
+On 7 August 2008 due to his injury, aged 38, Fitzgerald was forced into retirement.
+Although his career was cut short he is still one of the most successful jump jockeys of all time riding over 1250 winners.